Assessing U.S.-Africa Leaders’ Summit

 WEBINAR: Abolish Nuclear Weapons, Invest in Peace

-Marie Dennis, co-president of Pax Christi International, contributed the following reflection which was published in the March-April 2014 NewsNotes.
+The following piece was submitted by Marie Dennis, co-president of Pax Christi International, and published in the July-August 2014 NewsNotes.